composewell/streamly/test/README.md

 ## Writing doctests

-* The test named `doctest` runs all the code snippets in a source module that are written using the `>>>` markup in haddock.
-See `doctest.hs`.
+* We use `cabal-docspec` to run all the code snippets in a source module that are written using the `>>>` markup in haddock.
 * Make sure you do not enclose your snippets in the `@ .. @` markup otherwise they will show up verbatim in the docs and not as ghci styled snippets.
-* We use `--fast` mode of doctest, which means snippets are run as if you are typing those examples from top to bottom in that order in GHCi.
-Previous snippet's state is available to the next one.
 * A haddock section named `$setup` contains a snippet that is always run before any other.
-When `--fast` mode is not used it is run before every snippet.

 An example setup section: